-The Group's structural foreign exchange exposure arises primarily from its net investment in overseas branches, subsidiaries, associates, strategic equity investments, as well as property assets.
-The Group's policy is to protect the capital and financial soundness of the Group by identifying, measuring, and managing the potential adverse impact of structural foreign exchange risk exposures.
-OCBC actively manages this risk through derivative hedges and funding investments in foreign currencies, in order to minimise any potential impact to earnings.
+Structural foreign exchange exposure arises primarily from net investment in overseas branches, subsidiaries, strategic equity investments, as well as property assets.
+The objective is to protect the capital and financial soundness by identifying, measuring, and managing the potential adverse impact of structural foreign exchange risk exposures.
+OCBC actively manages this risk through derivative hedges and funding investments in foreign currencies, in order to minimise potential adverse impact.